 Entries that include copyrighted materials or music without the proper permission and signed release forms will be disqualified.

-Pictures and Film Clips: You may use public domain images and film clips in your film if you cite your sources in the credits.
+Pictures and Film Clips: You may use public domain images and film clips in your film or art if you cite your sources in the credits.
 You will need written permission from the copyright holder to use all copyrighted materials.
 Please note: Images found in Google searches or elsewhere on the Internet are also protected by copyright laws, even if it doesn’t show a copyright symbol.

 There is a US Copyright Fair Use Policy that allows teachers and students to use copyright protected material in the classroom.
-Videos submitted to Directing Change DO NOT fall under Fair Use guidelines, since Directing Change nominated videos might be shown on TV, in a public theater, on posted on the Internet.
+Videos and art submitted to Directing Change DO NOT fall under Fair Use guidelines, since Directing Change nominated videos and art might be shown on TV, in a public theater, on posted on the Internet.
 Therefore we require you to obtain permission to use any music, images, or movie clips.

 Useful links on this topic: